lsst-epo/rubin-obs-api/config/README.md

   - or choose any of the other options XDebug provides in the toolbar.

 ## Additional References
-If you want to further customize XDebug to your needs, here are :
+If you want to further customize XDebug to your needs, here are:
 - [all XDebug 3 settings](https://xdebug.org/docs/all_settings).
 - [all PHP Debug settings](https://marketplace.visualstudio.com/items/?itemName=xdebug.php-debug&ssr=false#user-content-supported-launch.json-settings%3A)